EastskyKang/virtual-reality-notes/README.md

 Contributed by Dongho Kang, Jaeyoung Lim, Soomin Lee, Jaeryeong Choi.

+You can download PDF from [AMIV - Studienunterlagen](https://www.amiv.ethz.ch/system/files/studiumsunterlagen/main_2.pdf) (sign-in is needed)

 Note: Only for **private purposes.** Some figures are copyrighted.
 Do not distribute to the public.

 ## Generating PDF

 Compile ```main.tex```

 ## Update